 Exactly What IS A Bikini Contest?
 (How To Impress)

-It is essential that you understand that the Bikini division is not a body fitness contest.
+The Bikini division is not a body fitness contest.
 It is judged on overall body tone, with body parts being firm.
 Skin tone needs to be healthy in appearance and cellulite-free.
-Each contestant should display a healthy and fit body in an attractive presentation.
+Each contestant should display a healthy and fit body in an attractive presentation, made possible by proper bikini competition posing.
 Muscles should have shape, avoiding muscle separation and definition or extreme low body fat and muscle hardness.
 Bikini competitors will be judged on overall shape and conditioning AND NOT muscle development and definition.
 Being too muscular or defined will get point knocked off.

-Therefore, having good posture, confidence poise and grace, and being comfortable on stage will sever as an advantage.
+Having good posture, confidence poise and grace, and being comfortable on stage will serve as an advantage.
 The basis of this aspect of the show is where beauty comes into play.
 Therefore, facial beauty, hair, skin, skin tone, makeup, and presentation are all important.

 The Bikini Competition Posing Rules: